Understanding a Hay or Pasture Test

 Acid Detergent Fibre (ADF)

-This gives a measure of two of the complex carbohydrates that make up the cell walls lignin and cellulose.
+This gives a measure of two of the complex carbohydrates that make up the cell walls lignin and cellulose as well as acid detergent insoluble nitrogen, acid insoluble ash and silica.
 Cellulose is broken down by micro organisms (fermented) in the hind gut but lignin is virtually nonfermentable.
 Lignin is a key component of wood.
 The lower the number, the more fermentable the fibre and the easier for nutrients to be extracted from the plant material.

 Neutral Detergent Fibre (NDF)